 This inefficiency, combined with the restriction that biogas can only be used near where it’s produced, makes it generally unsuitable for broader applications.
 Instead, biogas can be upgraded to produce biomethane.

 Biomethane is produced by filtering biogas to remove impurities like carbon dioxide, hydrogen sulfide and water.
-This upgrading process results in gas that has at least 95 per cent methane content, which is known as biomethane, renewable natural gas (RNG), or green gas.
+This upgrading process results in gas that has at least 95 per cent methane content, known as biomethane, a renewable natural gas (RNG), or green gas.
 In other words, biomethane is purified biogas.

-RNG is an extremely versatile carbon-neutral fuel source because it can be used as a direct replacement for fossil-based natural gas.
+RNG is an extremely versatile carbon-neutral, or even carbon-negative fuel source because it can be used as a direct replacement for fossil-based natural gas.
 It can be injected directly into the gas grid, or used to decarbonise the transport industry.

 Greater energy efficiency